albertdev/dotfiles/doc/windows.md

 - Enter `ms-settings:notifications`
 - Scroll down to the bottom, open the "Additional Settings" folding and uncheck "Show the Windows welcome experience ..." and "Get tips and suggestions when using Windows"
+- In the "Notifications from apps and other senders" find "Suggested" and turn it off.

 ## Taskbar (Windows 10 and earlier 😢)
 - Right-click taskbar and select "Taskbar settings".